simon-ritchie/apysc/docs_src/source/sprite_add_child_and_remove_child.md

 # Sprite class add_child and remove_child interfaces

-This page will explain the `Sprite` class (or the other container class, like the `Graphics`) `add_child` and `remove_child` method interfaces.
+This page explains the `Sprite` class (or the other container class, like the `Graphics`) `add_child` and `remove_child` method interfaces.

 ## What interfaces are these?

 The `add_child` and `remove_child` will add or remove a `DisplayObject` child instance from a `Sprite` container instance.
-A removed `DisplayObject` instance will not be displayed.
+The apysc does not display a removed `DisplayObject` instance.

 ## Automatic addition of the children

-Each `DisplayObject` instance will be added to a parent at the constructor.
-For example, a `Sprite` instance will be added to a parent stage basically, and `graphics` instances will be added to a parent `Sprite` instance.
-The `Rectangle` or the other `DisplayObject` instances, like the `Circle`, behaves in the same way (they will be added to a `graphics` container instance automatically).
+The apysc appends each `DisplayObject` instance to a parent at the constructor.
+So, for example, it appends a `Sprite` instance to a parent stage.
+Similarly, it appends a `graphics` instance to a parent `Sprite` instance.

-If you need to adjust a parent, then it will be necessary to call the `add_child` or `remove_child` interfaces manually (for instance, set a `Sprite` parent to the other `Sprite`).
+If you need to adjust a parent, it is necessary to call the `add_child` or `remove_child` interfaces manually (for instance, set a `Sprite` parent to the other `Sprite`).

 ## Basic usage of the remove_child interface

-The `remove_child` interface will remove a child from a parent `Sprite` instance.
-A removed `DisplayObject` instance will not be displayed on a stage.
+The `remove_child` interface removes a child from a parent `Sprite` instance.
+The apysc does not display a removed `DisplayObject` instance.

-For example, the following code will call the `remove_child` interface in the click handler, so if you click the rectangle, that one will be removed.
+For example, the following code calls the `remove_child` interface in the click handler, so if you click the rectangle, it removes that rectangle.

 ```py
 # runnable